c3g/GenPipes/pipelines/epiqc/README.md

 Once all metrics have been obtained, they are gathered in a TSV formatted report and compared to predetermined thresholds.
 A column holding EpicsQC’s verdict for a signal track is also included, using these thresholds evaluations.
 The following metrics threshold were used:
+Note: an Alert will be generated even if there is an issue with one metric.

 * **High Level Alert:**
     * Chromosome count is under 23